scarlosteixeira/Tetris-game/README.md

 //! game start
 rAFId = requestAnimationFrame(update)
 ```
-The next 2 days I worked on the MVP (Minimum Viable Product) version of the game, which is the game with the basic functionalities, such as the restrictions and collisions, piece control and the line clear function.
+During the next two days, I focused on creating the MVP (Minimum Viable Product) version of the game.
+This version includes the essential functionalities, such as the restrictions and collisions, piece control, and line clearing function.

+* These functions enforce restrictions on the movement of game pieces within the playable field by checking for collisions with walls and other pieces.
+The restrictions are divided into two main groups: field restrictions, which comprise the side walls and bottom, and piece restrictions, which check for collisions with other pieces.
+Each function returns a Boolean value indicating whether a restriction or collision has occurred, and this value is then used to control the movement of the game piece.

-* The restrictions for the piece movement in the field are made by functions that check for collisions with the walls and other pieces.
+The following code snippet shows some of the functions that check for collisions with walls and other pieces.

 ``` javascript
 //restrictions